Tyldar/epitech-api/README.md

 The main documentation can be found at the `doc` directory in this repository.
 You can read by starting at the [documentation main page](doc/index.md)

-The API documentation is built with [Sami](https://github.com/FriendsOfPHP/Sami).
-You can generate it by running the command:
+The API documentation is built with [Sami](https://github.com/FriendsOfPHP/Sami) and hosted on [GitHub Pages](https://pages.github.com/).
+It is available [here](http://raphy.github.io/epitech-api/master/).
+Generate the documentation by running the command:
 ``` bash
 $ composer sami
 ```